In the Name of Allah, Most Gracious, Most Merciful.

-It is permissible for a person to recite whatever he can of what he knows of the Quran –according to his ability.
+So, it is permissible for a new Muslim to recite whatever he can of what he knows of the Quran according to his ability.

-It was narrated from Aishah (may Allah be pleased with her) that the said: “The one who recites the Quran and learns it by heart, will be with the noble righteous scribes (in Heaven) and the one who exerts himself to learn the Quran by heart and recites it with great difficulty, will have a double reward.”
+Aishah (may Allah be pleased with her) said: “The one who recites the Quran and learns it by heart, will be with the noble righteous scribes (in Heaven) and the one who exerts himself to learn the Quran by heart and recites it with great difficulty, will have a double reward.”
 (Al-Bukhari)

 The hadith indicates that the one who finds it difficult to read Quran will be rewarded for his reading.
-This is all aimed at encouraging one to read the Quran and not to forsake the Quran.
+This aims at encouraging one to read the Quran and not to forsake it.

-So there is nothing wrong with a person reciting the verses that he knows, whether it is three verses or more or less.
+So, there is nothing wrong with a new Muslim reciting the verses that he knows, whether it is three verses or more or less.

-If he can read but he has only memorized a few verses, then he is advised to devote some of his time for memorization and some for reading from the mushaf so as to attain the reward for reciting, so that he may combine the two: memorization and recitation.
+If a new Muslim can read but he has only memorized a few verses, then he is advised to devote some of his time for memorization and some for reading from the mushaf.
+If he does so, he will attain the reward for reciting, so that he may combine the two: memorization and recitation.

 Almighty Allah knows best.